HanSolar/chess_epd_matefinder/README.md

-# Make Donations to support the developer:
+# Make Donations to support the developer

-## Monero XMR
+## Dontaion can be made here to my Monero XMR wallet

 - 858KTnQzgVtcHmJodhmateWHg7Yxzivk4dxRAfofqdrbYzSnfeCqBrkD3H5ZtMG4YHCfqUG1wXuLi8yL9dw2GnEoNB1rsTX
 - Please Send only Monero (XMR) on Monero Network to this address above .
 Sending other coins may result in permanent loss.

 OR

 ## USD Coin (USDC)

 - 3jwtyXg4dVAeGe2mPocUJb9WS8tSamMSdkhdzgsGpr2w
 - Send only USD Coin (USDC) on Solana Network to this address.
 Sending other coins may result in permanent loss.

-# All the Code here is made with love and care for chess, enjoy
+- All the Code here is made with love and care for chess

-# EPD Mate Filter
+## EPD Mate Solver

-A small single-file Windows GUI app (PySide6 + python-chess) to filter EPD files for positions with forced mate within a user-configurable number of moves.
+A small single-file Windows GUI app (PySide6 + python-chess) to filter and find mates in EPD files for positions with forced mate within a user-configurable number of moves.
+The found postions can then be saved in a smaller EDP file, and the options to export JSON file format is also availble.

 ## Features

 - Load large EPD files (streamed, memory-friendly)
 - Select a UCI engine (Stockfish recommended)
 - Configure engine depth and threads